sexwork/sexwork.us/contributing.rst

 It's very handy!
 If you don't feel like editing the content directly, you can make suggestions, complaints, praise, etc. by filing an Issue_.

+Any contributions you make will be copyrighted by you, but will be released under an `MIT license`_, which basically means anyone can do whatever they want except claim they wrote the content.
+They MUST give contribution credit to you.

 Guidelines for contributions
 ----------------------------